Tourist information about dikwella South

 If you prefer the train, you part of the way to be done by train.
 So, from Colombo to Matara daily walks of at least 7 trains to Halle and not less than 10.
 Schedule here https://www.eservices.railway.gov.lk.
 However, without travel on the buses is still not enough.
 First, from the airport need to get to the railway station in Colombo by bus №187.
 There in the box office to buy a ticket for the next train, better in the second class, because to go long (almost 4 hours), and the third class is then stoned to the eyeballs.
 The cost of a third class 130 rupees (refer to the currency of Sri Lanka and the exchange rate), the second class – 230, first 420.
 On arrival at the railway station in Galle or Matara bus station can be reached on foot, they are close.
 You can also do the rest of the way to Dickwella with the tuk-tuk.

 Well, another way to get here is by plane through the airport Koggala (Koggala Airport).
 This airport is located in the South in the town of Kogalla, and there are flights on light airplanes and helicopters from Colombo airport company Cinnamon Air and Millennium Airlines (Simplifly), from the airport to Colombo-Ratmalana companies FitsAir and again Millennium Airlines.
 The fare one way from $ 230.
-The rest of the way to Dickwella(slightly more than 50 kilometres) can be done by taxi, bus or tuk-tuk.
+The rest of the way to Dickwella(a little more than 50 miles) can be done by taxi, bus or tuk-tuk.

 Transportation in dikwella South